JuPfu/chelona/Readme.md

 - builds an abstract syntax tree for each valid turtle statement
 - resolves prefix declarations
 - unescapes numeric and string escape sequences in string-literal productions
-- unescapes numeric escape sequences in Iriref productions
+- unescapes numeric escape sequences in Iriref productions for output format 'raw'
 - transforms each turtle statment into the canonical subject-predicate-object (s-p-o) format
 - skolemisation (Replacing blank nodes with IRIs) (to be done)